romnn/ldap-manager/README.md

     - verify?

 - done
+  - refactor in general
+  - add integration test with harbor
+  - fix the docker container
   - fix the frontend
   - binds should always open new connections
   - function that opens a new connection